roumenguha/Read_the_docs/docs/project7.rst

 * ~.h - header file with various definitions that may be useful for developing the code
 * ~test.cpp - testbench

-You will have to build the entire project from scratch
+You will have to build the entire project from scratch.

 4) Design Instructions
 ----------------------